icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/browsertrix.md

 ### 1. Creating a Browser Profile

-Purpose: This step creates a browser profile with your authentication cookies for the logged-in crawl.
-For detailed information on creating browser profiles, see the [official documentation on Creating and Using Browser Profiles](https://crawler.docs.browsertrix.com/user-guide/creating-and-using-browser-profiles/).
+> **Purpose:** This step creates a browser profile with your authentication cookies for the logged-in crawl.
+For detailed information, see the [official documentation on Creating and Using Browser Profiles](https://crawler.docs.browsertrix.com/user-guide/creating-and-using-browser-profiles/).

-Command:
+**Command:**
 ```bash
 sudo docker run -p 6080:6080 -p 9223:9223 \
     -v $PWD/crawls/profiles:/crawls/profiles/ \